Design & Building History

 Recognizing the need for quality carrying cases, Saraz Handpans became the US and Canadian distributor for Hard Case Technologies.

-Mark and Josh began tuning multiple shoulder tones on almost all Saraz.
-Mark also focused on further developing the fine shaping process, note shapes, and dimple sizes.
+We began tuning multiple shoulder tones on almost all Saraz while Mark also focused on further developing the fine shaping process, note shapes, and dimple sizes.

 In February, nine Saraz were built and used for the Saraz Entourage to record their first album, Reentry, which features the songs of E.W.
 Harris.
 Six of the instruments were designed as a chromatic set.
 Listen to the album HERE.